BhavaniRanjith/Different-Factors-That-Affect-The-Country-s-GDP/README.md

 # Different-Factors-That-Affect-The-Country-s-GDP
 An agency has decided to study the different factors that affect the country’s GDP.
 For this purpose, I have collected the data of 228 countries.
+The objective of this project is to develop a predictive model that can accurately forecast a country's GDP by using Random Forest Regressor and Linear Regression algorithms.
+After training and testing both models, we found that the Random Forest Regressor had a lower RMSE and MLSE than Linear Regression.
+The RMSE for Random Forest Regressor was 4359.0, while for Linear Regression it was 16379.30.
+The MLSE for Random Forest Regressor was 7.121, while for Linear Regression it was 7.121.
+This indicates that the Random Forest Regressor model is better at predicting the GDP of a country than the Linear Regression model.